CSCI-4830-002-2014/project-1-make-a/README.md

 ## Name
-[Put your name here]
+Jake Charland

 ## Hardware Photo (7 points)
 [insert a photo of your hardware]

 ## Data type (2 points)
-[How is your data being saved - csv, tsv, json, etc]
+csv

 ## How did you get your prototype working?
 (7 points)
-[Explain any modifications you made to the code I provied in order to get your mini-project working]
+I did not make any changes to the code the data volume level was good enough for me.

 ## Arduino Code (10 points)
 [Replace the sample arduino code in this repo with the your arduino code, then put the name of your file here]